April 3, 2025

 By setting and reading cookies with Google Tag Manager, you can start creating more sophisticated triggers, such as:

 - A visitor has viewed five pages.
-Let’s show him a popup with a special offer!
+Let’s show him a pop-up with a special offer!

 - Suppose a visitor on your SaaS (Software as a Service) website is actually a user but is currently browsing without logging in.
 Nevertheless, they still have a cookie with the value “registeredUser=true”.
 This condition is good to use for your trigger.